-Like it or hate it, getting a DOT truck inspection is all part of the job.
+Like it or hate it, getting a DOT truck inspection is all part of the whole truck driving gig.

-This article will give you tips and actionable advice on what to expect and how to prepare for DOT truck inspection either roadside or at a checkstation.
+No matter what kind of commercial vehicle your drive, this article will give you tips and actionable advice on what to expect and how to prepare for DOT truck inspection either roadside or at a check station.

 Some people can’t stand DOT and others don’t mind having their vehicles inspected.
 No matter where you fall, there will come a time when you will have to submit to a DOT truck inspection either roadside or at a check station or “chicken coop”.